- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 To mitigate these risks, it is important to configure the power management settings of a NAS device carefully.
 It is recommended to balance power-saving features with the need for data availability and ensure that critical data is regularly backed up to minimize the impact of potential data loss.

-Although NAS Exos X 2U12 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Exos X 2U12 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -